keyko-io/filecoin-content/docs/architecture/comment-templates.md

 ## _Request Approved Comment_

 \- This comment is triggered by the notaries using the filplus website.
-The first message is called the approval message.
+The second message is called the approval message.

 ```
 ## Request Approved